In 1949, Kathy Fiscus fell down a well. What happened next is breaking news

 The cameras were still on when Paul Hanson, the physician that had delivered Kathy at birth, announced over a crackling P.A. that Kathy had not survived the fall.
 Rescuers and bystanders began to cry.
 Viewers at home wept alongside them, miles away but still present thanks to KTLA’s coverage.

-Kathy’s parents received an outpouring of public support with hundreds of pregnant women sending letters saying they would name their child after Kathy if it was a girl.
+Kathy’s parents received an outpouring of public support.
+Hundreds of pregnant women wrote, saying they would name their child after Kathy if it was a girl.
 (Photo: Courtesy of William Deverell/Rick Castberg Collection.)

 The Kathy Fiscus tragedy cemented television as a vital source of information and entertainment, says Deverell.